s9820129026/Credit-Score/README.md

 This Application is totally usefull for Lending Platforms who can Check and verify the credit health of an individual and based on data points lend them.

+PL : I have removed all the css ,so focus on Backend codes and functionalities.